microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: Host_PostmessageReady

-    Office Online delay-loads much of its JavaScript code, including most of its PostMessage senders and listeners.
+    |wac| delay-loads much of its JavaScript code, including most of its PostMessage senders and listeners.
     You might choose to follow this pattern in your WOPI host page.
-This means that your outer host page and the Office Online iframe must coordinate to ensure that each is ready to receive and respond to messages.
+This means that your outer host page and the
+    |wac| iframe must coordinate to ensure that each is ready to receive and respond to messages.

-    To enable this coordination, Office Online sends the :data:`App_LoadingStatus` message only after all of its message senders and listeners are available.
-In addition, Office Online listens for the :data:`Host_PostmessageReady` message from the outer frame.
+    To enable this coordination, |wac| sends the :data:`App_LoadingStatus` message only after all of its message senders and listeners are available.
+In addition, |wac| listens for the :data:`Host_PostmessageReady` message from the outer frame.
 Until it receives this message, some UI, such as the :guilabel:`Share` button, is disabled.

-    Until your host page receives the :data:`App_LoadingStatus` message, the Office Online frame cannot respond to any incoming messages except :data:`Host_PostmessageReady`.
-Office Online does not delay-load its :data:`Host_PostmessageReady` listener; it is available almost immediately upon iframe load.
+    Until your host page receives the :data:`App_LoadingStatus` message, the |wac| frame cannot respond to any incoming messages except :data:`Host_PostmessageReady`. |wac| does not delay-load its :data:`Host_PostmessageReady` listener; it is available almost immediately upon iframe load.

     If you are delay-loading your PostMessage code, you must ensure that your :data:`App_LoadingStatus` listener is not